Eventuria/demonstration-gsd/doc/technical.md

 ### 2.2 Resiliency and high availability

-Each service are safe (streams and bootstrap) and can only terminate by
+Each service is safe and can only be terminated by
 - a SIG-INT (releasing resources properly)
 - a SIG-KILL

-Each service has a built-in bootstrap health-check mechanism.
+Each service has a built-in bootstrap health-check mechanism and come back in that mechanism whenever it becomes unhealthy.

-The services can run till they call an unhealthy dependency, at this moment they come back in that health-check mechanism.
+- Regarding the GSD application
     - `cli` is healthy, when the following dependencies are healthy :
         - `command-sourcer`
         - `command-consumer`
         - `gsd-read`
         - `gsd-monitoring`

     - `command-sourcer` is healthy, when `eventstore-service` is healthy
     - `command-consumer` is healthy, when `eventstore-service` is healthy
     - `gsd-read` is healthy, when `eventstore-service` is healthy
     - `gsd-monitoring` is healthy, when `eventstore-service` is healthy

-### 2.3 Health-check Mechanism Demo
+### 2.3 Health-Check Mechanism Demo

 <p align="center">
   <img src="https://github.com/Eventuria/media/raw/master/healthcheck.gif">